cgiacomini/vagrant--kubernetes/examples/014-PrivateRegistry/InsecureRegistry.md

-## insecure docker registry
+## Insecure Private Docker Registry

 ### Starting the registry
-A docker registry can be run as as a docker image by pulling the and running the official registry image from DockerHub.
+A docker registry can run as a docker image by pulling the image and running the official registry image from DockerHub.

 ```
 docker run -p 5000:5000 -v /var/lib/docker-registry:/data \